 say, “I’m not sure I understand.
 Do you mean—?”

 Define the conflict and frame it so that it’s you and your partner or family vs. the

 problem, not you against your partner or children.

 Once you understand the problem, you can start to work on a compromise that benefits

 everyone involved.
 People with jobs in conflict resolution call this a “win/win” solution,

-an agreement in which everyone is a victor.
+an agreement in which everyone is a winner.